bedita/docs/source/setup.rst

 In this example:
  * all origins and HTTP methods are allowed, you may want to add restrictions
- * only headers used by BEdita4 are allowed
+ * only headers used by BEdita are allowed
  * "Location" header is exposed in response, this is useful to get URL of a newly created resource

 Alternatively you can setup *CORS* configuration directly in BEdita, see :ref:`configuration-cors`